- a cheap way to push the bees

 - a silver bullet for all beekeeping problems

 - another version of organic beekeeping

 - immortal beekeeping

-Natural is not a cheap way to push the bees, the beekeeper, and the environment out of balance for maximum production/profit.
-If feedlot, commercial factory farming style beekeeping is your goal, you’ve probably read enough here.
+Natural is not a cheap way to push the bees, the beekeeper, and the environment out of balance for maximum production.
+If feedlot, commercial factory farming style beekeeping is your goal, you’ve probably read enough.
 And it’s probably best to head elsewhere.

 Pushed bees are stressed bees.
 And stressed bees are susceptible to all kinds of problems.
 It’s just not natural.

-Want quick and easy methods that can be applied with little analysis or understanding?
+Want quick and easy methods that can be put with little analysis or understanding?
 Want a sure fire cure for all diseases and pests?
 Want a silver bullet?
 That’s just not natural.